thorchain/docs/thornodes/fullnode/midgard-docker.md

 ## Prerequisites

-Install all needed packages for building and managing the thornode daemon
+Install all packages needed for running and configuring the Midgard container

 ```sh
 apt install -y --no-install-recommends docker.io